elhy1999/m6AMutationClassifier/notebooks/README.md

 ## File Structure:
 ```
 .
-notebooks/
-│
+notebooks
-├── Autoencoder/
+├── Autoencoder
-│
+│   └── autoencoder_experimentation.ipynb
-├── Data Analysis/
+├── Data Analysis
+│   ├── Analysis - Identifier Transcripts.ipynb
 │   ├── Analysis with PCA.ipynb
 │   ├── Data Parsing.ipynb
 │   ├── Dataset Normalization.ipynb
 │   ├── EDA.ipynb
 │   └── Feature Extraction.ipynb
-│
-└── Random Forest/
+└── Random Forest
     ├── Model Evaluation.ipynb
     ├── Naive RF Model.ipynb
     └── Naive RF Prediction Pipeline.ipynb
 ```

-# Data Science Project Repository

-This repository contains a series of Jupyter notebooks that are part of our RNA modifications detection project.
-The notebooks cover various aspects of the machine learning pipeline including data analysis, feature extraction, model building, and evaluation.

-## Repository Structure

-The repository is organized into different folders, each containing notebooks relevant to specific tasks within the project:

-### Notebooks
+# Welcome to `/notebooks`!

+This folder contains the code written to perform experimentation and analysis.
+The finalized code in this directory are written to form scripts saved under the `/src` directory

-#### Autoencoder
+## Autoencoder

-- `Ernest_Method.ipynb`: This notebook includes an implementation of an autoencoding model using the "Autoencoder Method".
-We named it "Ernest Method" since Ernest, our group memeber suggested it.
+- `autoencoder_experimentation.ipynb`: This notebook includes an implementation of an autoencoding model

-#### Data Analysis
+## Data Analysis

+- `Analysis - Identifier Transcripts.ipynb`: The notebook which Analysis 2 of the report used.

-- `Analysis_with_PCA.ipynb`: Principal Component Analysis (PCA) is applied to the dataset to identify the most important features and reduce dimensionality.
+- `Analysis_with_PCA.ipynb`: Principal Component Analysis (PCA) is applied to the dataset to identify the most important features and visualize the separation between bags of different labels.

-- `Data_Parsing.ipynb`: Techniques for unzipping, processing and parsing the raw data into a structured format are demonstrated here.
+- `Data_Parsing.ipynb`: This notebooks consists of code that convert the JSON-formatted dataset from the SG-NEx project into CSV files.

-- `Dataset_Normalization.ipynb`: Normalization techniques to scale the features in the dataset are applied here.
+- `Dataset_Normalization.ipynb`: This notebook contains code that normalizes the features of the dataaset for model building.

 - `EDA.ipynb`: Exploratory Data Analysis (EDA) is conducted to summarize the main characteristics of the data with visualizations.

-- `Feature_Extraction.ipynb`: Methods for extracting meaningful features from the dataset to improve model performance are detailed here.
+- `Feature_Extraction.ipynb`: Methods for extracting meaningful features for training the autoencoder model.

-#### Random Forest
+## Random Forest

-- `Model_Evaluation.ipynb`: Evaluation metrics and methods are used to assess the performance of the Random Forest models.
+- `Model_Evaluation.ipynb`: Evaluation methods such as K-Fold Cross Validation are used to assess the performance of the Random Forest model.

-- `Naive_RF_Model.ipynb`: Construction and training of a baseline Random Forest model with default parameters.
+- `Naive_RF_Model.ipynb`: The building of the Random Forest model.

-- `Naive_RF_Prediction_Pipeline.ipynb`: A pipeline for making predictions with the Naive Random Forest model, including preprocessing steps.
+- `Naive_RF_Prediction_Pipeline.ipynb`: A pipeline for making predictions with the Random Forest model.